innolitics/rdm/rdm/init_files/documents/software_plan.md

 1. **Identify Existing or New Hazardous Situations**

-    Can software modules being worked on contribute to any of the hazardous situations listed in {{workflow.risk_management_file}}?
+    Can the software modules being worked on contribute to any of the hazardous situations listed in {{workflow.risk_management_file}}?

     Can you think of hazardous situations that are not listed?
 If so, record them in {{workflow.software_risk_management_file}}.